 Help support our church and our members

 - Help provide transportationChuck Radke helps in getting folk back and forth from church to home for all kinds of occasions.
 All people need to do is call him and allow as much lead time as possible for him to arrange the ride.
 Most often he does it himself.
-Chuck has asked, however, that if anyone else is interested in this “Transportation Ministry” that they contact him and he will keep their contact information and arrange with them to participate in the sharing the rides.
+MyFPCY users can get involved to help in this ministry by requesting to join the team.

 - Provide a meal for a fellow church member in times of difficultyThe Deacons operate the “Loaves and Fishes” ministry, which brings home made meals to folks who have just returned home after a hospitalization or a rehab stay, for instance, and who would have difficulty buying food and preparing meals on their own.
 Deacons receive calls for assistance and then arrange with others in the church to make and deliver the meals.
 We have a list of people who are willing to do this, and the Deacons always welcome additional people willing to participate.
 This way the church has a broader base of volunteers to work from.
 Members of our congregation come from quite an area in and around Yorktown and it is helpful to coordinate the meal providers with persons who live nearby.
 MyFPCY users can get involved by requesting to join the team.